leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 that there is a ``Type n`` for every natural number ``n``. ``Type`` is an abbreviation for ``Type 0``:

+[chris] when you say "larger universe" it kind of implies Type 1 is a superset of Type 0... is that right?

 ```lean
 #check Type
 #check Type 0